Chart Color Schemes

 Georges Hall's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Analysis of health metrics shows strong performance throughout Georges Hall.
-Prevalence of common health conditions is low among the general population but higher than the national average across older, at-risk cohorts.
+Analysis of health metrics indicates strong performance throughout Georges Hall.
+Prevalence of common health conditions among the general population is low but exceeds the national average for older, at-risk cohorts.

-Private health cover rate is approximately 53% of the total population (~5,350 people), leading that of Greater Sydney's 48.6%.
-The most common medical conditions are arthritis and asthma, impacting 7.2 and 5.4% of residents respectively.
-75.7% of residents declared themselves completely clear of medical ailments, compared to 75.8% across Greater Sydney.
-Georges Hall has 18.2% of residents aged 65 and over (1,852 people), higher than Greater Sydney's 15.8%.
+The rate of private health cover stands at approximately 53%, affecting about 5,600 people, which is higher than Greater Sydney's average of 49.5%.
+The most prevalent medical conditions in the area are arthritis and asthma, impacting 7.2% and 5.4% of residents respectively.
+A total of 75.7% of residents declare themselves completely clear of medical ailments, compared to 75.8% across Greater Sydney.
+Georges Hall has 18.2% of its population aged 65 and over (1,939 people), which is higher than the 15.8% recorded in Greater Sydney.

 Frequently Asked Questions - Health